 - This class includes an investment in a hedge fund focusing on perceived distressed and event-driven situations with definable catalysts, including stressed and distressed credits, equity transactions, litigation, and capital structure arbitrage.
 Value drivers typically revolve around legal and/or accounting issues at a given company.
 The fund has a diversified portfolio with moderate concentration, and distressed investments typically comprise approximately 50% of total exposure.
 The fund may contain some activist positions and is primarily invested in domestic companies.
 The fair value of the investment in this category has been estimated using the net asset value per share of the investment.
-The lock up period has expired on 75% of the principal invested.
-The remaining 25% has a lock up period which expired March 2015.
-However, the fund manager imposed a 30% gate restriction on redemptions for this investment which would limit the Ballet's ability to liquidate its full investment in the fund. - c) This class includes an investment in a hedge fund that seeks to generate stable, predictable returns with a low correlation to the broader debt and equity markets.
+The lock up period expired on March 2015.
+However, the fund manager imposed a 30% gate restriction on redemptions for this investment which would limit the Ballet's ability to liquidate its full investment in the fund.
+The Ballet intends to redeem \$1,000 of this investment effective December 31, 2016 for liquidity planning and rebalancing purposes. - c) This class includes an investment in a hedge fund that seeks to generate stable, predictable returns with a low correlation to the broader debt and equity markets.
 The fund attempts to capitalize on perceived market inefficiencies surrounding areas like complex capital structures, businesses in transition or orphaned equities by calculating intrinsic value according to three fundamental criteria: creditworthiness, value creation and optionality.
 The fund will pursue this value investment strategy in primarily domestic situations in distressed debt, bank loans, high yield bonds, direct investment, turnaround equities, convertible arbitrage, and risk arbitrage.
 The fair value of the investment in this category has been estimated using the net asset value per share of the investments.
-As of June 30, 2015, 25% of the fair market value of the investment in this category is available for redemption each quarter. - d) This class includes an investment in a hedge fund that seeks to generate superior risk-adjusted returns with an absolute return orientation without limiting itself to a pre-defined strategy.
+As of June 30, 2016, 25% of the fair market value of the investment in this category is available for redemption each quarter. - d) This class includes an investment in a hedge fund that seeks to generate superior risk-adjusted returns with an absolute return orientation without limiting itself to a pre-defined strategy.
 To achieve these returns, the fund employs a multi-strategy approach to capture perceived inefficiencies in public and private market situations.
 The fund's focus is on event oriented investing, credit/distress debt, capital structure arbitrage and equity derivatives.
 The fair value of the investment in this category has been estimated using the net asset value per share of the investments.
-Additionally the fund manager may impose a gate restriction on redemption at their discretion which could limit the Ballet's ability to liquidate its full investment in the fund. - e) This class includes an investment in a hedge fund that seeks to generate consistent above average return with limited systemic market risk.
+Additionally the fund manager may impose a gate restriction on redemption at their discretion which could limit the Ballet's ability to liquidate its full investment in the fund.
+The Ballet intends to redeem \$1,330 of this investment effective December 31, 2016 for liquidity planning and rebalancing purposes. - e) This class includes an investment in a hedge fund that seeks to generate consistent above average return with limited systemic market risk.
 To achieve these returns, the fund seeks arbitrage in volatility, mortgage security, yield curve, intramarket bond and cash bond/future.
 The fund will also employ leverage to enhance return.
 The fair value of the investment in this category has been estimated using the net asset value per share of the investments.
-22% of the investment had a two year lock up period which expired in December 2013.
-The remaining 78% of the investment had a lock up period which expired March 2015.
-The fund has no side pocket allowance or gate restrictions.
+The last lock up period for this investment expired December 2015.
+The fund has a 20% side pocket allowance but gate restrictions.
 Redemption requires a 60-day notification.